Hospeed/jQuery-incrementer/readme.md

         $(function($) {
             $('body form.first-example input').Incrementer({
                 /*
-                    A dom node selector prefix to grab all dom nodes specified in the dom node section of this options.
-This enforces you to not globally select any dom nodes which aren't in the expected scope of this plugin. "{1}" will be automatically replaced with this plugin name suffix ("incrementer").
-                    You don't have to use "{1}" but it can help you to write code which is more reconcilable with the dry concept.
-                */
-                domNodeSelectorPrefix: 'body form div.{1}',
-                /*
                     A function to call if an invalid number was given.
 For example a number with isn't in given min/max range.
 The function becomes an event object as first argument with